 Once you’ve evaluated your implant dentist or dentists and the practice as a whole, you’ll know whether this is the best implant dentist for you.
 Make sure you talk to at least three before considering a decision.
 You will get better at evaluating their responses, and you will be more qualified to make a decision after talking to a few dentists.

-If you would like to learn more about our Orange County implant dentists, please call (949) 551-5902 or email Rice Dentistry in Irvine for an appointment.
+If you would like to learn more about our Irvine implant dentists, please call (949) 551-5902 or email Rice Dentistry for an appointment.